 A graduate of the University of Nebraska (B.A.
 1971) and the University of Denver (J.D.
 1974; M.S.
 1982), Banks joined the faculty of the SU College of Law in 1978.
 In 1998, he was appointed a Professor of Public Administration in SU’s Maxwell School of Citizenship and Public Affairs, and he was named a Laura J. and L. Douglas Meredith Professor for Teaching Excellence in the same year.
-He founded INSCT in 2003, and he became the first College of Law Board of Advisors Distinguished Professor at Syracuse University in 2008.
+He founded INSCT in 2003, and he became the first SU College of Law Board of Advisors Distinguished Professor in 2008.